-I wish I would have crafted this DIY sensory hula hoop years ago for my own babies.
-I saw this photo on facebook about a year ago, and couldn’t get it out of my brain.
+I wish I would have crafted this DIY sensory hula hoop for my own babies years ago.
+I recently saw this photo on facebook, and couldn’t get it out of my brain.
 Tummy time is so important, but not all babies love laying on their belly.
-My hope is that this sensory hula hoop allows baby to enjoy tummy time more, and possibly keeps the little nugget busy for a few extra seconds to give you time to flip through that magazine you’ve been dying to read.
+My hope is that this sensory hula hoop allows baby to enjoy tummy time more, and possibly keeps the little nugget busy for a few extra seconds to give mom or dad time to flip through that magazine you’ve been dying to read.

 As always, I recommend supervising your baby while playing with the hula hoop activity center and make sure that there are no small items that could be a chocking hazard.